Lauriston Girls' School: Campus

 Lauriston's main campus is located in Armadale, seven kilometres from the Melbourne CBD.
-The Armadale campus is architecturally interesting as it comprises not only classic Victorian buildings (such as Montrose and Blairholme in the primary school area), but also newer buildings such as a science and technology centre constructed from energy-efficient, environmentally-friendly materials.
-A new gymnasium and wellbeing centre is currently under construction.
-Kindergarten through to Year 12, excluding year 9, are educated at the Armadale campus.
+The Armadale campus is architecturally interesting as it comprises not only classic Victorian buildings (such as the Montrose building and the Blairholme campus), but also newer buildings such as a science and technology centre constructed from energy-efficient, environmentally-friendly materials.
+A new gymnasium and wellbeing centre opened in 2022, along with the 5/6 Centre which kept many elements of the original gymnasium, as well as purpose-built Prep classrooms.
+Prep through to Year 12, excluding year 9, are educated at the Huntingtower road campus.
+Blairholme, located a short distance away on Malvern Road, was redeveloped, extended and reopened in 2025 as a co-educational early learning campus offering programs for as young as six week old infants, through to 3 and 4 year old sessional kindergarten.